ncdc/openshift-binary-deployment-solution/README.md

 Prior to executing the commands below, create a binary artifact and upload it to a web server (e.g., for Java-based deployments, deploying your artifacts to a Maven repository server such as Nexus or Artifactory is a good option).

 # Usage
+## Preparing the tooling
+First, clone this repo, e.g. `git clone https://github.com/ncdc/openshift-binary-deployment-solution.git`.

+Next, change into the cli directory: `cd openshift-binary-deployment-solution/cli`

+Run `bundle install`

+Now you can run all of the `deploy` commands listed below.

 ## Init
 Usage: `deploy init APP`